ricksouth/fadenav/README.md

-# fadenav
+# FadeNav
-An infinite horizontal scrolling fading navigation.
+An infinite horizontal scrolling fading navigation HTML, PHP, JS, JQuery and CSS.

 # How it works:
 Inside the header: